pingdevopsprogram/capacity-planning-framework/README.md

    envsubst '${PING_IDENTITY_K8S_NAMESPACE} ${PING_IDENTITY_DEVOPS_DNS_ZONE}' | \
   kubectl apply -f -
 ```
 > Note, this potentially requires admin access in the cluster.
 If you are internal to Ping, or using one of our clusters and see a 'forbidden' error regarding 'clusterroles': as long as `kubectl get clusterrole prometheus` returns the role, you are okay.
+Instructions for cluster admins [here]()

 To get to Prometheus' UI
 ```